MarkTakken/kf2vecFSW/README.md

 Version number and help
 ------------
-To obtain version number or invoke description of commands:
+To obtain the version number or invoke the description of commands:
 ```
  python main.py --version
  python main.py --help